 A liberal arts education prepares you for the rigorous course of studies of law school.
 Unlike many professional degree programs, law schools do not prescribe a set curriculum for students interested in studying law, but seek students with well-developed analytical, communication and interpretive skills.
 As such, any undergraduate major in the liberal arts can provide the necessary background to meet the expectations of law schools.

 Salem College offers you an advising program that will help you prepare for law school.
-Joanna Black serves as the pre-law adviser and is available to work with you to develop a broad liberal arts program of studies that will provide the appropriate preparation for professional studies in law.
+Tina Flowers serves as the pre-law adviser and is available to work with you to develop a broad liberal arts program of studies that will provide the appropriate preparation for professional studies in law.

-If you are interested in law school you should see Joanna Black early in your academic career to ensure that you take advantage of the many services and programs provided by the College.
+If you are interested in law school you should see Tina Flowers early in your academic career to ensure that you take advantage of the many services and programs provided by the College.

 In particular, Salem’s January Term program offers you the opportunity to obtain practical experience in areas related to the legal profession through law office and government internships, court internships, research and independent study.